 refer part of the Report to the diocesan Disciplinary Tribunal for a Presbyter or Deacon as a Presentment in terms formulated by the Diocesan Reports Investigation Committee and recommend to the bishop with respect to other parts of the Report a different resolution, such as conciliation or mediation to be completed by a date certain, or deferral of consideration on specified terms and conditions.

 The Diocesan Reports Investigation Committee must notify in writing the member of the clergy concerned, the bishop of the diocese, the Diocesan Reports Receivers, and the Reporting Party that a prima facie case has been made out against the member of the clergy concerned, and which course of action, of those listed in this subsection, the Diocesan Reports Investigation Committee intends to take.
+If the Diocesan Reports Investigation Committee determines that a Presentment shall be referred to the Disciplinary Tribunal for a Presbyter or Deacon, it shall provide a copy of such Presentment to the member of the clergy concerned, properly redacted pursuant to Canon IV.11.1.4.

 If a different resolution is recommended to the bishop of the diocese, he shall choose, in his absolute discretion, whether to pursue the recommended resolution, or some other resolution, or else to direct the Diocesan Reports Investigation Committee to refer the whole or part of the Report to the diocesan Disciplinary Tribunal for a Presbyter or Deacon as a Presentment in terms formulated by the Diocesan Reports Investigation Committee.

-The details of a Report and of any subsequent investigation must be maintained in appropriate confidence until the Report is dismissed for no reasonable grounds in accordance with Canon IV.7.2.3, the Diocesan Reports Investigation Committee takes action under section 3.6 of this canon, the Diocesan Reports Investigation Committee refers a Presentment under section 3.7 or 3.8 of this canon, or the bishop determines that a different resolution has been achieved under section 3.8 of this canon.
+The details of a Report and of any subsequent investigation must be maintained in appropriate confidence until the Report is dismissed for no reasonable grounds in accordance with Canon IV.7.2.3, the Diocesan Reports Investigation Committee takes action under Canon IV.7.3.6 , the Diocesan Reports Investigation Committee refers a Presentment under Canon IV.7.3.7 or 3.8 , or the bishop determines that a different resolution has been achieved under Canon IV.7.3.8 .
 If the bishop directs a process of conciliation or mediation to be completed by a date certain, the details of the Report and of any subsequent investigation must be maintained in appropriate confidence until the specified date or the conclusion of the process, whichever is later, and redacted pursuant to Canon IV.11.1.4.

-In the event the Diocesan Reports Investigation Committee takes action under section 3.6 of this canon, the Diocesan Reports Investigation Committee refers a Presentment under section 3.7 or 3.8 of this canon, or the bishop determines that a different resolution has been achieved under section 3.8 of this canon, the bishop or his designate shall give public notice of the action taken in the manner he or his designate determines to be appropriate.
+In the event the Diocesan Reports Investigation Committee takes action under Canon IV.7.3.6, the Diocesan Reports Investigation Committee refers a Presentment under Canon IV.7.3.7 or 3.8, or the bishop determines that a different resolution has been achieved under Canon IV.7.3.8, the bishop or his designate shall give public notice of the action taken in the manner he or his designate determines to be appropriate.
 The bishop or his designate may give public notice of the outcome of any process of conciliation or mediation.

 Except as noted below in this section 3.11, no Presentment may be referred to the diocesan Disciplinary Tribunal for a Presbyter or Deacon for any offense unless it shall have been committed within 10 years prior to the date of the referral of the Presentment.